lexbor/docs/source/examples/punycode/decode.md

 ## Conclusion

-This example demonstrates how to utilize the Lexbor library for Punycode decoding in C. The program handles memory management, input reading, and decoding efficiently while ensuring robustness against common issues like memory allocation failures.
+This example demonstrates how to utilize the `lexbor` library for Punycode decoding in C. The program handles memory management, input reading, and decoding efficiently while ensuring robustness against common issues like memory allocation failures.
 Through this utility, developers can work with